-The findings from the 2024 Environmental Literacy and Knowledge Survey provide valuable insights into the current environmental literacy, concerns, and knowledge levels of AGU students.
+The findings from the 2024 Environmental Literacy and Knowledge Survey provide valuable insights into the current environmental literacy levels and concerns of AGU stakeholders.
 Based on these findings, several key precautions and recommendations are proposed to further enhance environmental awareness, promote sustainable practices, and contribute to AGU's goal of becoming a carbon-neutral university by 2029.